-introduce conflict between students and residents and residents through noise Students and contrasting lifestyles as well as permanency of habitation and spill over car parking; and Business community More stringent locational and provisional requirements relating to the access to and protection of community facilities, including the potential for consolidation of services, may: impact on persons who are reliant on the regularity and familiarity of service and isabled people who may be distressed by busier environments. /ulnerable families Greater restrictions on private car parking may: impact on where people who work in the night-time economy, work shifts or are Self-employed tradespeople can live due to infrequent public transport out of hours and an Shift workers inability to carry essential employment equipment without a vehicle; increase reliance on the City Car Club which are not fully accessible vehicles and D isabled People accordingly impact on the ability of persons to move freely around the city; restrict access to new developments to a limited numbers of persons where they isabled People have mobility concerns; and impede access for those who have no option but to drive or be driven and C Carers increase competition for existing spaces. isabled People Improved protection of the existing housing stock may: eople with different religions or restrict smaller scale non-residential uses with no wider community benefits (e.g. begans to be a community benefits b eliefs nurseries / religious services). one parents 'ulnerable families F amilies with a child under 1 La arger Families (3+ children) More stringent locational and design for cycle parking may: result in less active building frontages to the detriment of natural surveillance and II general visual amenity.
+• introduce conflict between students and residents and residents through noise Students and contrasting lifestyles as well as permanency of habitation and spill over car parking; and introduce noise and conflict between residents and commercial uses.
+Business community More stringent locational and provisional requirements relating to the access to and protection of community facilities, including the potential for consolidation of services, may: • impact on persons who are reliant on the regularity and familiarity of service and Disabled people who may be distressed by busier environments.
+Vulnerable families Greater restrictions on private car parking may: • impact on where people who work in the night-time economy, work shifts or are Self-employed tradespeople can live due to infrequent public transport out of hours and an Shift workers inability to carry essential employment equipment without a vehicle; increase reliance on the City Car Club which are not fully accessible vehicles and Disabled People accordingly impact on the ability of persons to move freely around the city; restrict access to new developments to a limited numbers of persons where they have mobility concerns; and Disabled People impede access for those who have no option but to drive or be driven and Carers increase competition for existing spaces.
+Disabled People Improved protection of the existing housing stock may: People with different religions or • restrict smaller scale non-residential uses with no wider community benefits (e.g. beliefs nurseries / religious services).
+Lone parents Vulnerable families Families with a child under 1 Larger Families (3+ children) More stringent locational and design for cycle parking may: result in less active building frontages to the detriment of natural surveillance and general visual amenity.
+All